Quick Pan Seared Brown Sugar Pork Chops

 How to Make Brown Sugar Pork Chops

-1. Finish cooking the pork and reduce the sauce.
-Return the pork chops to the skillet.
+- Finish cooking the pork chops.
+Return the pork to the skillet.

 After a few minutes, the sauce will thicken into a glaze.
-As it does, spoon some of the glaze over the meat.
+As it does, spoon it over the meat.

-When the internal temperature of the pork is 145°F (63°C), remove the brown sugar pork chops from the skillet.
-Be sure to let the meat rest for at least 3 minutes before serving.
+When the internal temperature of the chops is 145°F (63°C), remove them from the skillet.
+Before serving, be sure to let the meat rest so they stay juicy.

 Serve with your favorite sides, like raw carrot salad, coleslaw, asparagus, or air fried sweet potatoes, and enjoy!